 |Size||5.6 x 2.75 x 0.3 inches|

 Even a year after it came out, the cheapest Galaxy S10 is also the smallest.
 At 5.8 inches, the S10e is tiny by modern standards.
-It's even smaller than the 5.5-inch Pixel 3, though because of the Galaxy's near-complete lack of bezels and placement of the front-facing camera inside the display, the S10e's screen manages to be slightly larger than that of Google's 2018 flagship.
+It's even smaller than the 5.5-inch Google Pixel 3, though because of the Galaxy's near-complete lack of bezels and placement of the front-facing camera inside the display, the S10e's screen manages to be slightly larger than that of Google's 2018 flagship.
 It's more akin to the Pixel 4a, since both offer very slim bezels and hole punch front cameras in small packages.

 While the S10e carves a considerably smaller footprint than the other S10 models, it echoes the same aesthetics.
 The S10e's mirrored aluminum frame is sandwiched between two slabs of Gorilla Glass.
 The display glass is flat, while the back is subtly curved to provide comfortable grip.
 And on the bottom, you'll find a headphone jack — an increasingly rare and valuable feature among today's top smartphones.